List of The Dumping Ground characters: Mo Michaels

 In "Stuck With You", Kazima noticed Mo was feeling down and not being his usual cheery self.
 Kazima bought Mo a "Build Your Own Robot" from a yard sale in the neighbour hood to cheer Mo up.
 But when Mo found that there were some pieces missing this made him worse, causing him to shout at Kazima.
 Mo locked himself in Faith's old bedroom and built a fort out of boxes with some of her old belongings in.
 But all the boxes ended up falling on Mo.
 Mike and May-Li find Mo and manage to rescue him.
-In the kitchen/dining room he tells Mike, May-Li and Kazima why he's been feeling down. he had a letter from his Dad (really Grandad but this was not revealed until the episode "Where is Love") saying that she his Mum (Nana) was having crucial surgery.
-But when Mike read the letter he lets Mo know it says something else and assures Mo his Mother (Grandmother) will be fine, and the operation is nothing to worry about.
+In the kitchen/dining room he tells Mike, May-Li and Kazima why he's been feeling down.
+He had a letter from his father (really grandfather but this was not revealed until the episode "Where is Love") saying that she his mother (Nana) was having crucial surgery.
+But when Mike read the letter he lets Mo know it says something else and assures Mo his mother (Grandmother) will be fine, and the operation is nothing to worry about.

 Mo's last appearance was in the Series 4 finale "Two For Joy".
-It was mentioned in the first episode of Series 5 that Mo had moved back in with his Grandad.
+It was mentioned in the first episode of Series 5 that Mo had moved back in with his grandfather.